Arindam200/gen-ai/README.md

 - If the file path provided with the `-f` flag is invalid, an error message will be displayed.
 - If the directory path provided with the `-d` flag is invalid, an error message will be displayed.
 - If the request limit is reached and no user API key is provided, a message will be displayed indicating that the request limit has been reached.
+- If the selected model fails, the tool will fallback to `gemini-pro` and try again.
+- If the API key is missing or invalid, an error message will be displayed.
+- If there is a network issue, an error message will be displayed indicating the problem.
+- If the response from the API is malformed or unexpected, an error message will be displayed.

 ## Key Points

 - **Presence of .env File**: The `.env` file must be present in the directory from which the `npx` command is executed.
 - **Loading Environment Variables**: The script uses `require('dotenv').config();` to load the environment variables from the `.env` file.
 - **Accessing the API Key**: The script accesses the API key from `process.env.API_KEY`.
+- **Model Fallback**: If the selected model fails, the tool will fallback to `gemini-pro` and try again.

 By ensuring the `.env` file is in the correct location and the script is configured to load it, the script will be able to access the API key when run with `npx`.